-According to Woodyard, growing with such a tight-knit family affected the way he viewed his grandfather.
+According to Woodyard, growing up with such a tight-knit family affected the way he viewed his grandfather.

 “Even to this day, 50 years later, all my family and my relatives, we’ve still got hope…The family never treated him like he was away.
 His parents didn’t treat him like that, his brothers and sisters didn’t treat him like that.
 It was always ‘hope, hope, hope’ that he would come home and I think that translated into me.
 I never felt in my life that my grandad wasn’t coming home,” Woodyard said.